-Round 1: In 3rd ch from hook, hdc in top loop of the ch (Interweave has a great diagram of where the top loop is here).
+Round 1: In 3rd ch from hook, hdc in top loop of the ch.
 Hdc in top loop of next 26 chains.
 In last ch, 3 hdc into same ch.
 Continue working along the other side.
 Working along the other side, hdc in the next 26 gaps.

 In the last gap, 3 hdc into same gap.
 (59 sts).
 Sk the 2 chain sts and sl st into top of 1st hdc.

 Round 2: Ch 1 and turn.
 Hdc in the BLO (the loop furthest away from you) of each st around (60 sts – an extra st will be made).
 Sl st into both loops of the top of 1st hdc to join.
 (Work in both loops from now on).

 Round 3: Ch 2.
 Do not turn.
 Hdc in each st around.
 (60 sts).
 Sl st into top of 1st hdc to join.

 Round 4: Ch 1.
 Do not turn.
 Sk 1st st (the st attached to ch).
 Hdc in next st and in each st around.
 Hdc into the st that was skipped at the beginning of the round by working over the chain.
 If you need help understanding how to work over the chain, here’s a video showing how (at the 1:20 mark).
 (60 sts).
 Sl st into top of 1st hdc to join.

 Rounds 5, 7, 9 & 11: Repeat Round 3.

 Rounds: 6, 8, 10 & 12: Repeat Round 4.